Restaurants & Bars

 Monterey County: The SPCA for Monterey County Disaster Preparedness

-The SPCA for Monterey County was the very first animal welfare agency in the United States to partner with the American Red Cross and shelter pets adjacent to human evacuation shelters during disasters.
-We continue that commitment today with concrete partnerships with our local Red Cross and a seat at the Office of Emergency Services.
-Thank you, Beth!
+The SPCA for Monterey County was the very first animal welfare agency in the U.S. to partner with the American Red Cross and shelter pets adjacent to human evacuation shelters during disasters.

 Lewes, City of: Taking Care of Pets in Disasters